Gammelinne/backend-template-for-web-app/readme.md

    - Secure storage of passwords using hashing.

 ### Testing
-1. **Cypress Automated Tests**
+1. **Japa Automated Tests**
-   - Integration of automated tests using Cypress.
+   - Integration of automated tests using Japa.

 ### Code Quality
 1. **Prettier Integration**